kyle-semgrep/semgrep-docs/docs/index.md

     - If the finding has a function call that proves the finding is reachable, this function call is highlighted in the code in the finding's **Details** page.
     - Added context in PR comments as to **why** a finding is reachable, under the section **Why this is reachable**.
 This alerts developers to the impact of a reachable finding.
     - Improved how filters are presented in the **Supply Chain > Vulnerabilities** page.
-    - Unreachable findings are hidden by default from the findings list.
+    - Unreachable findings are hidden by default from the findings list.1234
 - Improved performance of Semgrep Secret scans due to back-end updates.

 [See the latest release notes <i class="fa-solid fa-arrow-right"></i>](/release-notes)